Gax-c/TravelMap/Asia/China/HK/HK.md

 We took the flight in the early morning, from Hangzhou to Shenzhen.
 Then, we took the high speed train to HK.
 It's cheaper to buy the separate tickets than directly flying to HK.

-At first, we planned to casually walk around the city in the afternoon, but we finally decided to visit **HKU(香港大学)**.
-Beacause we live in **Tsim Sha Tsui(尖沙咀)**, so we chose to walk to HKU, and to tour the city by the way.
+Initially, our plan was to leisurely explore the city in the afternoon.
+However, we ultimately decided to visit **HKU(香港大学)**.
+Given our accommodation in **Tsim Sha Tsui(尖沙咀)**, we chose to take a scenic stroll to HKU, allowing us to simultaneously experience the city's charm along the way.

 <img src="pics\tsim_sha_tsui.jpg" alt="Tsim Sha Tsui underground" width="60%" height="60%">